 “At P&A, we maintain strong relationships with industry leaders and regulators, which allow deep insight into the issues that matter most to our clients.”

-Mr. Holzheauser earned his J.D. from South Texas College of Law, where he also served as an Assistant Editor of the college’s Construction Law Journal.
+JD earned his J.D. from South Texas College of Law, where he also served as an Assistant Editor of the college’s Construction Law Journal.
 He has a B.S. from Texas A&M University in Construction Science.

-United States District Court – Western District of Texas
+United States District Court for the Western District of Texas

 State Bar of Texas (Construction Law Section)

-Austin Bar Association (Construction Section)
+Austin Bar Association (Construction Law Section - Chair)

 Austin Young Lawyers Association

-Associated Builders and Contractors – Central Texas Chapter
+Associated Builders and Contractors (Central Texas Chapter)

-Construction Leadership Council (former Steering Committee Chair)
+Construction Leadership Council (Former Steering Committee Chair)

 Texas A&M University, B.S., Construction Science